cirosantilli/linux-cheat/compile/gcc/index.md

     a.c : a.h

-you can then use those on a makefile as:
+You can then use those on a makefile as:

     $(shell gcc -MM a.c)
         gcc a.c